influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 #### `ingress-metric-by-login-enabled = false`

 When `true`, collect statistics of points, values and new series written per-login.
-Metrics are gathered per data node These can be accessed via the `/debug/vars` endpoint and in the `_internal` database if enabled.
+Metrics are gathered per data node.
+These can be accessed via the `/debug/vars` endpoint and in the `_internal` database if enabled.

 Environment variable: `INFLUXDB_DATA_INGRESS_METRIC_BY_LOGIN_ENABLED`